Gaston900/PSArcadeClassic/README.md

 How to compile
 --------------

-To be able to compile this version we will need the source codes, for this we will place it in the folder docs/Old HBMAME Source Code/store1-tag232.7z.001, once located we will start to decompress the files it will take a few minutes, once decompressed we will have a folder with the name store1-tag232.7z, we will rename it to “src”, now we will paste the remains of the files that we have left “3rdparty, scripts, src and makefile” in the src folder, the system will ask to replace it we will say yes .
+To be able to compile this version we will need the source codes, for this we will place it in the folder docs/Old HBMAME Source Code/store1-tag232.7z.001, once located we will start to decompress the files it will take a few minutes, once decompressed we will have a folder with the name store1-tag232.7z, we will rename it to “src”, now we will paste the remains of the files that we have left “scripts, src and makefile” in the src folder, the system will ask to replace it we will say yes .

 Now we will locate the folder where the compiler that we want to use is located, being msys64.
 Now we will paste the “src” folder.